nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    - Pros:
        - Similar to alternative 2, this ensures the HelpCommand is always up to date as developers must bind the command word to both its Help and Parser.
        - Does not violate the single responsibility principle like alternative 2.
 Both ResiRegParser and HelpCommand only store the information they need.
+   - Cons:
+       - `CommandWordEnum` does not check if there are multiple commands with the same command word.

 ---